ConnorAtherton/loaders.css/README.md

 # Loaders.css

-Delightful and performant pure css loading animations.
+Delightful and performance-focused pure css loading animations.

 ### What is this?